jensandage1/Module-9-Node.js-Challenge/Develop/README.md

 # Title:
-    module-9-challenge-README-Generator
+    Module-9-Challenge-README-Generator

 ## Description:
-    To be able to quickly and easily create professional README files.
+    To create a simple streamlined way to create a professional README.md file for projects.
-    This solves the problem of remembering what to include every time you create a README for a project.
+    This solves the problem of remembering what to add to a README.md file for each project.
-    I learned how to dynamically create a README.md which includes links.
+    I learned how to dynamically generate a README.md including links.

 ## Table of Contents:
 * [Installation](#installation)